ALL ABOUT ANXIETY DISORDERS

 Anxiety is a typical emotional response to stress, but when it becomes overwhelming and persistent, it can evolve into an anxiety disorder.
+Anxiety disorders are among the most prevalent mental health conditions affecting millions of people, yet globally, underdiagnosed and undertreated.

 GENERALIZED ANXIETY DISORDER (GAD):